sunscrapers/djoser/docs/source/settings.rst

 SERIALIZERS
 -----------

+Dictionary which maps djoser serializer names to paths to serializer classes.
-This dictionary is used to update the defaults, so by providing, let's say, one key, all the others will still be used.
+This setting provides a way to easily override given serializer(s) - it's is used to update the defaults, so by providing, e.g. one key, all the others will stay default.

 **Examples**